Motion#

 set climb velocity#

-The set climb velocity block sets the default climbing speed as a percentage for all subsequent movement blocks in the project.
+The set climb velocity block sets the default climbing speed as a percentage.
+This will affect any following blocks related to climbing.
+The default climb velocity is 50%.

 set climb velocity to [100] %